napari/napari-animation/README.md

 Open up the `docs/_build/index.html` file in your browser, and you'll see the home page of the docs being displayed.

+### Deploying docs

+The napari-animation documentation is automatically built and deployed to the website whenever the main branch is updated, or a new release is tagged.
+This is controlled by the [deploy_docs.yml](https://github.com/napari/napari-animation/blob/main/.github/workflows/deploy_docs.yml) github actions script.

+You can also manually trigger a documenation re-build and deployment [from the github actions tab](https://github.com/napari/napari-animation/actions/workflows/deploy_docs.yml).

 ## License